Localization of Brain Activity from EEG/MEG Using MV-PURE Framework: Proposed Activity Indices

 \subsection{Reduced-Rank Approach}

-One of the common ways to remedy the drawbacks of the LCMV filter is to apply reduced-rank solutions in situations where the LCMV filter performs poorly \cite{Scharf1991, Stoica1996, Werner2006}.
+One of the known ways in signal processing to remedy the drawbacks of the LCMV/MCMV-type filters is to apply reduced-rank solutions \cite{Scharf1991, Stoica1996, Werner2006}.
 Following this line, in this paper we develop activity indices which are reduced-rank extensions of $MAI$ and $MPZ$ localizers.

-We note first that the LCMV filter designed for model (\ref{model_eq}) is of the following form:
+We note first that the MCMV filter designed for model (\ref{model_eq}) is of the following form:

 Let $r\in\mathbb{N}$ be such that $1\leq r\leq l_0.$ Below, we propose activity indices based on the MV-PURE filter \cite{Piotrowski2008}, given in terms of model (\ref{model_eq}) as